Llanbabo

 Llanbabo (meaning: Church of Pabo) is a small village two miles north west of Llannerch-y-medd in Anglesey, Wales.
 It lies within the community of Tref Alaw.
+Until 1984 Llanbabo was a community itself.

 The ancient church of St Pabo, Llanbabo is dedicated to Saint Pabo: possibly Pabo Post Prydain, one of the leaders among the Britons of the Hen Ogledd following the withdrawal of the Roman legions.
 He is said to have founded a church here in 460, upon the site of which the present one is built, and to have been buried here along with his daughters.
 A 14th-century effigy of Pabo, along with the words HIC JACET PABO POST PRUD CORPORS ...
 TE ...
 PRIMA, is found on a stone in the church.